cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/cluster_manager.md

 #### Options
 * `--config-path` - The completed cluster configuration file path.
 Default: ./cfy_cluster_config.yaml
-* `--upgrade-rpm` - Path to a cloudify-manager-install RPM.
+* `--upgrade-rpm` - Path to a Cloudify Manager install RPM.
 This can be either a local or remote path.
 * `-v, --verbose` - Show verbose output.
 * `-h, --help` - Show this help message and exit.

 ## Fault tolerance mechanisms
 The Cluster Manager package has a few mechanisms to handle errors:

-* The configuration file is validated before it is being used.
+* The configuration file is validated before it is used.
 * The connection to each instance is tested before the installation starts.
 * The `cfy_manager install` command is run using `systemd-run` on the different instances.
 I.e. if the SSH connection is interrupted, the installation keeps on running because it's configured as a child process of the init process.
 * In case of a recoverable error during the installation, you can just run the `cfy_cluster_manager install` command again.
 The installation process would: